In a Wreck but No Ticket Was Issued? It’s Not As Big of a Deal As You Think

 If No One Got a Ticket, How Can We Go to Court Over a Personal Injury Lawsuit?

-Even if there is no ticket issued, you can still prove the other party was at fault due to negligence in a court of law.
-Charges and tickets are not admissible in these types of lawsuits, so the fact that the other party was cited does not make your case any more credible.
+Even if there is no ticket issued, you can still prove the other party was at fault.
+Charges and tickets are not generally admissible in these types of lawsuits, so the fact that the other party was cited does not make our case any more credible.
 Conversely, if you received a ticket, you can still take the other party to court and prove that they were at fault for being negligent.
+We do it all the time.

 The court will decide who is at fault through a series of events.
 These will include listening to the plaintiff’s argument, testimony from police officers or emergency workers who arrived at the scene, testimony from witnesses and those who specialize in analyzing traffic accident.